Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/6-system-design-example-HSDP.rst

 Modifying the Design to Enable the HSDP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This design uses the project built in `System Design Example using Scalar Engine and Adaptable Engine <../docs/5-system-design-example.rst>`__ and enables the HSDP interface.
+This design uses the project built in :doc:`../docs/5-system-design-example` and enables the HSDP interface.
 You can do this using the Vivado |trade| IP integrator.

-1. Open the Vivado project you created in `System Design Example using Scalar Engine and Adaptable Engine <../docs/5-system-design-example.rst>`__.
+1. Open the Vivado project you created in :doc:`../docs/5-system-design-example`.

    `C:/edt/edt_versal/edt_versal.xpr`